U.S. Supreme Court to Hear Case Argued by Gust Rosenfeld Attorney Charles Wirken

 The U.S. Supreme Court case no. is 15—1031.

-Gust Rosenfeld is a full service law firm established in 1921 with offices in Phoenix, Tucson and Wickenburg.
+About Gust Rosenfeld, Gust Rosenfeld is a full-service law firm established in 1921 with offices in Phoenix, Tucson, and Wickenburg.
 The firm is known for the quality of its lawyers and legal advice as well as its creative insights and practical solutions in business, public and civil law.
-Gust Rosenfeld is experienced in alternative dispute resolution, bankruptcy and creditor's rights, business and corporate law, commercial finance, education law, environmental law, franchises and franchising, health care, insurance, intellectual property, labor and employment, litigation, natural resources, public finance, public law, real estate, taxation, and trusts and estates.
+Gust Rosenfeld is experienced in alternative dispute resolution, bankruptcy and creditor’s rights, business and corporate law, commercial finance, education law, environmental law, franchises and franchising, health care, insurance, intellectual property, labor and employment, litigation, natural resources, public finance, public law, real estate, taxation, and trusts and estates.